Everyone wants to have a massive email list.

 Now, you might be wondering, who exactly counts as an inactive subscriber?

-It depends on who you ask, but in my opinion, anyone who hasn’t opened any of your emails for three months is an inactive subscriber.
+It depends on who you ask, but for us, anyone who hasn’t opened any of your emails for three months is an inactive subscriber.

-At that point, it’s very unlikely that they will start opening your emails again by themselves, and there’s not much of a chance of re-engaging them either (it’s worth a try, though!).
+At that point, it’s very unlikely that they will start opening your emails again by themselves, and there’s not much of a chance of re-engaging them either (it’s worth a try, though—cue in a win-back flow).

 Okay, so how do you know when it’s time to prune your email list?